cloudnc/observable-webworker/README.md

 `DoWork` which had the slightly more complex signature of inputting an observable and outputting one.

-If using the `fromWorkerPool` strategy, you must only implement `DoWorkUnit` as it relies on the completion of the returned observable to indicate that the unit of work is finished processing.
+If using the `fromWorkerPool` strategy, you must only implement `DoWorkUnit` as it relies on the completion of the returned observable to indicate that the unit of work is finished processing, and the next unit of work can be transferred to the worker.